mechaism/mechaism/README.md

 ### Questions:
 - Do Contracts have Souls?
 - Can Contracts reincarnate?
-- Can Contracts have sex?
+- Can Contracts have sex? (yes, please)
+- Should Contracts have gender?
+- If yes, how many genders? (finite or infinite number?)
 - What happens with Contract's storage after it replicate?

+### Replication, Sex and DNA
+- Every Contract have a DNA
+- If replicated part of it's DNA passed to the child
+- If 2 Contracts combine, their combined DNA passed to the child